flameshot-org/flameshot/README.md

 Simply use `make install` with privileges.

 ## Packaging

+Having `git` installed is required if you want to have  precise app version information inside Flameshot after the generation of the makefile with `qmake`.

 In order to generate the makefile installing in `/usr` instead of in `/usr/local` you can use the `packaging` option to generate the proper makefile (`qmake CONFIG+=packaging` instead of just `qmake`).